arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ## Goals

+* Learn to create S3 Bucket and CloudFormation Stack
 * Understand the functionality of the Arduino AWS S3 CSV Exporter
 * Learn how to configure and deploy the Lambda function for data extraction
 * Set up filtering and resolution options for optimized data aggregation